PrincetonUniversity/NG-Scope/README.md

  * limeSDR
  * bladeRF

-We, however, only tested LTScope on USRP B210 and USRP X310.
+We, however, only tested NG-Scope on USRP B210 and USRP X310.

-LTScope -- Build Instructions
+NG-Scope -- Build Instructions
 ------------------

 ### System requirement
-We have tested LTScope on Ubuntu 16.04.
+We have tested NG-Scope on Ubuntu 16.04.
-To guarantee the performance, we strongly recommend installing LTScope on this version of Ubuntu.
+To guarantee the performance, we strongly recommend installing NG-Scope on this version of Ubuntu.
 If you have tested on other versions of Ubuntu, please let us know.

 ### Essential libraries required